icetee/remote-ftp/README.md

     "pass": "pass", // string - Password for password-based user authentication.
 Default: (none) "promptForPass": false, // boolean - Set to true for enable password/passphrase dialog.
 This will prevent from using cleartext password/passphrase in this config.
 Default: false
     "remote": "/", // try to use absolute paths starting with / "agent": "", // string - Path to ssh-agent's UNIX socket for ssh-agent-based user authentication.
+Linux/Mac users can set "env" as a value to use env SSH_AUTH_SOCK variable.
 Windows users: set to 'pageant' for authenticating with Pageant or (actual) path to a cygwin "UNIX socket."
 Default: (none)
     "privatekey": "", // string - Absolute path to the private key file (in OpenSSH format).
 Default: (none) "passphrase": "", // string - For an encrypted private key, this is the passphrase used to decrypt it.
 Default: (none) "hosthash": "", // string - 'md5' or 'sha1'.
 The host's key is hashed using this method and passed to the hostVerifier function.
 Default: (none)